 This self-help book explains how it is possible to get out of that constant 9-5 working routine and live the lifestyle of millionaires without actually being one.

-Below is a detailed summary of the book “The 4-Hour Workweek” by Tim Ferriss.
-I explain why I think it is such a great book for all entrepreneurs or anyone looking to improve their work situation.
+Below is a detailed summary of the book “The 4-Hour Workweek” by Timothy Ferriss.
+Why is this such a great book for all entrepreneurs or anyone looking to improve their work situation?
+Let’s find out…

-Timothy wrote this book purely for the intention to excite people who dream of a life with less stress, more time, and more money.
+The 4-hour work week by Timothy Ferriss was written purely with the intention to excite people who dream of a life with less stress, more time, and more money.

 The book explains helpful ways through tips and tricks on how to use your time effectively so you can do the things you love and enjoy by increasing your productivity but using less effort to do it.